crossplane/crossplane/design/design-doc-agent.md

     * `InfrastructureDefinition`, `InfrastructurePublication` and `Composition`.
   * `Composition`s to discover what's available to choose.
 CRs of this type will be read-only, and the source of truth will be the central cluster.
-  * `InfrastructurePublication`s to discover what's availabe as published API.
+  * `InfrastructurePublication`s to discover what's available as published API.
     Read-only.
   * `InfrastructureDefinition`s to discover how the secret keys are shaped.
     Read-only.